SmartTensors/JuliaWorkshop.jl/Readme.md

 * Parallelization
 * GPU acceleration

+The notebooks can be executed in Jupyter or in the Julia REPL.

-Parallelization notebook can be accessed using:
+For example, the `Parallelization` notebook can be accessed using:

 ``` julia
 JuliaWorkshop.notebook("Parallelization")
 ```

-Parallelization notebook can be executed as a Julia script using:
+The `Parallelization` notebook can also be executed as a Julia script in the Julia REPL using:

 ``` julia
 JuliaWorkshop.notebookscript("Parallelization")
 ```

-Parallelization notebook can be processed to generate html, markdown, latex, and script versions using:
+The `Parallelization` notebook can be processed to generate html, markdown, latex, and script versions using:

 ``` julia
 JuliaWorkshop.process_notebook("Parallelization")